-- NEW for the 2023-2024 School Year: Student can wear only sneakers/athletic shoes that are any color and must be non-marking (See page 20 for additional guidelines on footwear.). - Low, medium or high top sneakers permitted for all grades - To determine if your sneakers or shoes are non-marking, try one of these techniques: - Flip one sneaker/shoe over and press your thumbnail or fingernail into the sole.
+- Student can wear only sneakers/athletic shoes that are any color and must be non-marking\ (See page 21 for additional guidelines on footwear.). - Low, medium or high top sneakers permitted for all grades. - NEW for the 2024-2025 School Year: No rubber/foam shoes are allowed (ex.
+Yeezys).

+\To determine if your sneakers or shoes are non-marking, try one of these techniques:

+- Flip one sneaker/shoe over and press your thumbnail or fingernail into the sole.
 If the sole is dented from the pressure, then the sole is considered soft and is likely a non-marking shoe. - Place a piece of clean white paper on a table or floor.
 Rub the sole of the shoe against the paper with force, but don't tear the paper.
 Also, write with the sole at the heel on the paper.
 If you see scuff marks, the shoes are not acceptable.
 If you don't see any, they are non-marking.